pajohns/simple-react-validation/README.md

 # Simple React Validation
-An easy to use validator plugin for React allowing for easy usage.
+An easy to use validator plugin for React allowing for easy component validation.

 ### Usage example
 ```jsx